Last Updated on January 19, 2023.

 Any universal and practical language must adhere to specific rules governing the following areas:

-Because objects can mean different things in different contexts, a special branch of philosophy called ontology engineering has been brought into existence.
+Because objects can mean different things in different contexts, a special branch of philosophy called ontology engineering has emerged.
 Its job is to overcome the inter-domain problem of associating different meanings with different terms.

 Unified Modeling Language (UML) is one implementation of the above rules.
 UML, however, was not good enough and had to be replaced.